dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 and diameter 𝑙, filled with liquid.
 Tea near the edge of the l

-teacup—and near the base, but for simplicity neglect the effect of the base—is slowed by the presence of the edge (a result of the no-slip boundary condition).
+teacup — and near the base, but for simplicity neglect the effect of the base — is slowed by the presence of the edge (a result of the no-slip boundary condition).

 a.
 In terms of the viscous torque 𝑇, the initial angular velocity 𝜔, and 𝜌 and 𝑙, estimate the spindown time 𝜏.
 Hint: Consider angular momentum, and drop all dimensionless constants, such as 𝜋 and 2.